EdwinVW/inhouse-event-workshop/README.md

 ### Assignment 1

-**Goal:** make sure all communication between the Simulation and the TrafficControl service is done using Dapr service invocation.
+**Goal: make sure all communication between the Simulation and the TrafficControl service is done using Dapr service invocation.**

-Replace the default HTTP Proxy implementation and use the Dapr API (or de the .NET SDK for Dapr) to call the Traffic Control service using service invocation.
+Replace the default HTTP Proxy implementation and use the Dapr API to call the Traffic Control service using service invocation.
+Do this using the Dapr API directly and after that using the [Dapr SDK for .NET](https://docs.dapr.io/developing-applications/sdks/dotnet/).

 ---

 ### Assignment 2

-**Goal:** make sure the TrafficControl service stores its state in Redis through the Dapr state-management building block.
+**Goal: make sure the TrafficControl service stores its state in Redis through the Dapr state-management building block.**

 Currently, the state is stored in memory.
 Replace the current Repository implementation with one that uses Dapr state-management.
+Do this using the Dapr API directly and after that using the [Dapr SDK for .NET](https://docs.dapr.io/developing-applications/sdks/dotnet/).

 ---

 ### Assignment 3

-Goal: make sure all communication with the Measurements service is done using asynchronous messaging.
+**Goal: make sure all communication with the Measurements service is done using asynchronous messaging.**

 You will use the Redis server that is installed by default with Dapr as the message broker.
+Do this using the Dapr API directly and after that using the [Dapr SDK for .NET](https://docs.dapr.io/developing-applications/sdks/dotnet/).

 ---